Flatmaps

 The map-server provides both MapBox vector tiles and image tiles to the viewer, using industry standard geographical formats, along with flatmap metadata and annotation.
 Additionally, a local knowledge store, containing cached SCKAN information, can be queried via a SQL endpoint.

 The viewer is integrated with the SPARC portal via the flatmapvuer Vue component (see below).
-It can be integrated into a map server to allow a server’s maps to be explored independently to the SPARC Portal, as described in the map server’s documentation.
+It can be integrated into a map server to allow a server’s maps to be explored independently to the SPARC Portal.
+Learn more about Flatmap Viewer on its resource page.

 Approved flatmaps can be viewed on the portal with viewers created using the Vue.Js framework and these viewers can be reused and deployed elsewhere.